PerryAsleep/GrooveAuthor/StepManiaEditor/docs/SongAndChartTiming.md

 ## GrooveAuthor Uses Chart Timing

 `GrooveAuthor` always uses chart timing and never uses song timing.
 All events, including timing events, are per-chart.
-To be explicit, these events are always only the chart and never on the song:
+To be explicit, these events are always only on the chart and never on the song:
 - Time Signature (`#TIMESIGNATURES`)
 - Tempo (`#BPMS`)
 - Stop (`#STOPS`)